aws/eks-distro-build-tooling/projects/golang/go/1.21/README.md

 The patches in `./patches` include relevant utility fixes for go `1.21`.

 ### Spec
-The RPM spec file in `./rpmbuild/SPECS` is sourced from the go 1.21 SRPM available on Fedora, and modified to include the relevant patches and build the `go1.21.4` source."
+The RPM spec file in `./rpmbuild/SPECS` is sourced from the go 1.21 SRPM available on Fedora, and modified to include the relevant patches and build the `go1.21` source.